Searching for a comprehensive guide that breaks down how to design a game?

 Here, a design team can opt to use the 3D models built previously in a usability test with participants.

 Usually, these tutorial sessions are moderated and recorded so that they can be studied and design insights can be extracted.

-These findings are then compiled in a game design document and submitted to the development team.
+These findings are then compiled into a game design document and submitted to the development team.

 How to Design a Game Cost Guide?

 Due to the nature of game design, its corresponding costs are characteristically more elevated than those associated with websites or mobile applications.
 They are also heavily dependent on budgetary restrictions which impact the techniques, tools, and activities which take place during the various phases of design.